helloail/DicodingIosExpert/README.md

 - Domain.
 Contains the Models (entities) and UseCases.
 The UseCase depends on what we need and might not include all repositories.

 - Data.
 Contains the Repositories.
-The Repository is what we need to communicate with ReST API or local persistent data like CoreData or Realm.
+The Repository is what we need to communicate with ReST API or local persistent data (Realm).
 And The Data layer depends only on the Domain Layer.
 I was modified the example to match my coding style.

 video documentation